 However one, linear algebra, seemed like a mystery.
 It’s name evoked, to me, the kinds of problems done in middle school where I was painstakingly asked to grind through systems of three equations to find , , and .
 Sure, I thought, maybe there’s a use for solving ever bigger systems of equations of ever increasing complexity with bigger and better techniques.
 But, if multivariable and diff-E.Q. were “more of the same,” jumping back to middle school lines and planes was definitely going be a bore.

 Spoiler alert: It wasn’t, and, while related, linear algebra really isn’t about that stuff.
-It’s actually about a lot of stuff, including really cool stuff like quantum mechanics.
+It’s actually about a lot of other, cooler stuff, including really cool stuff like quantum mechanics.

 Note: This is just a primer on linear algebra.
 I introduce the axioms, and then paint over the subject with a broad brush that isn’t meant to be comprehensive.
 Quantum mechanics is inseparable from linear algebra, so I try to get to the meat of linear algebra while not glossing over too much.
 At the same time, this obviously shouldn’t be taken as a substitute for a more rigorous treatment of linear algebra.